haller-group/DataDrivenLinearization/README.md

 $$
 \dot{\mathbf{x}} = \mathbf{f}(\mathbf{x}), \quad \mathbf{x}\in \mathbb{R}^n
 $$
-are recorded and that the system posesses a low-dimensional, attracting invariant (slow) manifold.
+are recorded and that the system possesses a low-dimensional, attracting invariant (slow) manifold.
 Such manifolds are guaranteed to arise as slow spectral submanifolds (SSMs) at stable hyperbolic fixed points of the system, which is illustrated by the following figure.

 ![slowssm](docs/dmd.png)